30 BEAUTIFUL Banff Lakes You Have To Visit

 ice skating on Johnson Lake with the most amazing sunset

-Johnson Lake is one of our favorites because it’s often overlooked by the more popular Two Jack Lake and Lake Minnewanka.
+Johnson Lake is one of our favorites because it’s often overlooked by the more popular Two Jack Lake and Lake Minnewanka, making it a bit quite and more of a “locals” lake.
 Take a pleasant stroll around Johnson Lake and enjoy the mountain scenery.
-It’s a straightforward hike that is an even elevation and makes for a great evening or morning walk as it’s not too far from Banff town and very close to Two Jack Lake campsite.
+It’s a straightforward walk with an even elevation and makes for a great evening or morning walk as it’s not too far from the Town of Banff and very close to Two Jack Lake campsite.

 Swimming in Johnson Lake in the summer